Paper airplane icon

 The Milan to Lake Como train leaves from these stations: Milano Centrale, Milano Porta Garibaldi, and Milano Nord Cadorna

-Trains from both Centrale and Porta Garibaldi travel along the same line, however the trains from Centrale make fewer stops but leave less frequently.
-The trains from Porta Garibaldi stop at all the local stations and take twice the amount of time, however they do leave more frequently.
-So either are great options for the train from Milan to Como.
+Trains from both Centrale and Porta Garibaldi travel along the same line, however, the trains from Centrale make fewer stops but leave less frequently.
+The trains from Porta Garibaldi stop at all the local stations and take twice the amount of time, however, they do go more frequently.
+So either is great option for the train from Milan to Como.

 From Milano Nord Cadorna you can also take a slow but scenic train to Como Nord Lago.
 This train does however terminate at the city of Como and doesn’t go up as far as Varenna.
 Bear this in mind when planning your Milan to Lake Como train route.